ibrahim-04/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finds all empty files and directories in the current directory and all sub-directories
+ containing the pattern “root” and 3 lines after them in the file /etc/passwd